 Notice of Commencement Requirement

-This page provides frequently asked questions, forms, and other helpful information about Florida’s Notice of Commencement.
-Depending on your role, you may need deeper and more specific help with NOCs.
-For that:
+This page provides frequently asked questions, forms, and other helpful information about the South Carolina Notice of Commencement.

-Watch this short video to learn the important Notice of Commencement requirements in Florida.
+Watch this short video that explains important Notice of Commencement requirements in easy to understand terms.

 1. Getting it Filed